terminusdb/research_topics/README.md

   structures.
 - What sub-space of JSON style can be equiped with CRDT patch logic to speed up checks of commutivity?

+## Shrinking delta dictionaries
+As described above, we use a delta compression strategy, where a range of data layers can be turned into one single data layer for more efficient querying.
+This compression is transparent. we ensure that the resulting compressed layer behaves the same way as the original range.
+In particular, we ensure that any value that previously existed (even if it has since been deleted) will be assigned the same id when it appears in a triple, regardless of whether you use the original layer stack or the delta layer as the basis of your operation.
+This ensures we can do delta compression at the same time as operations on the graph are occuring, as we can be sure that newly built layers will still work with our delta layer.

+One disadvantage of this approach is that we never throw away a value.
+If we did throw away unused values, then when a new layer tries to reuse these values, it'd allocate a new ID if built on top of a delta-compressed layer, but reuse the existing ID if built on top of the original layer stack.
+Therefore, because we wish to retain equivalent behavior, we need to keep around old, unused values.
+This means that if a particular database has a lot of changes in data (rather than a lot of changes in links), over time, this database will accrue a lot of unused dictionary entries.

+Contrast this with a squash operation, where we build a completely new layer without taking care to be compatible.
+In this case, we can actually throw away old values, and build new dictionaries where these values simply do not occur, resulting in smaller dictionaries.
+But squashes cannot be done concurrently with graph modifications.
+They have to stop the world while they're built, preventing new layers from being constructed on top of the old data until that operation is done.

+It may be worthwhile to see if there's some way to create a delta layer which does omit unused dictionary values, but which can still be built concurrently.
+Possible solutions:
+- have special layers where particular ids are permanently released
+- Use squash and rebuild any new concurrently built layers afterwards

+A related problem is that over time IDs get larger, requiring more storage to hold them.
+It would be good if it was possible to reorder IDs such that the most used IDs are small.